Aligned 2-Photon Lithography (A2PL®) for photonics packaging

 The A2PL technology in the high-performance 3D printer Quantum X align is designed for manufacturing freeform microoptics automatically aligned on predefined positions for FSMOC applications.
 The printer’s automatic 3D fiber core detection system and automatic tilt correction guarantee alignment with nanoprecision and highest shape accuracy when printing onto photonic chips, single cleaved fibers or v-groove fiber arrays.
 3D-printed microoptics have several advantages over traditional lensed or tapered fibers.
 Complete control over design parameters of freeform microlenses enables aspheric and asymmetric designs to correct for various aberrations and tailor the beam profile to match almost any coupling application.

-You want to assess the opportunities for your project in integrated photonics and photonics packaging?
-Explore the application options of our 3D Microfabrication solutions.
-Have a look at the 10 most recent scientific publications in integrated photonics and photonics packaging.
+Looking to assess the opportunities for your integrated photonics and photonics packaging project?
+Explore the application options of our 3D Microfabrication solutions and view the 10 most recent scientific publications in materials engineering from over 1,800 peer-reviewed journal articles.

 To view the details of the publications and to find more research topics and applications in which Nanoscribe 2PP-based 3D printing systems are already successfully used, just enter our premium resources – log in or register for free.